CalebJohn/joplin-rich-markdown/README.md

 This is disabled by default.

+## Image External Edits
+If an image is edited, the change will be reflected in the editor within 3s (by default) or immediately after any change to the note.
+The 3s period can be changed in the settings (under the advanced tab).
+Setting the value to 0s will prevent the periodic image changes, but image changes will still be picked up when the note is edited.

 # Install
 The typical way to install plugins is through the built-in Joplin plugin manager.